Chandrawat/DictionaryByRoom/README.txt

 When following Notifications tutorials online, they may suggest that you add implementation "com.android.support:support-compat:xx.x.x" to your dependencies.
 If you are not using the androidx libraries for Room, this is the correct dependency to add.
 If you are using androidx, ensure that this line is added to your dependencies instead: implementation "androidx.appcompat:appcompat:1.1.0-alpha04"

-If you're going to be attempting the migration, here is a useful explanation of what migrations are and how they can be accomplished in Room: https://medium.com/google-developers/understanding-migrations-with-room-f01e04b07929
+here is a useful explanation of what migrations are and how they can be accomplished in Room: https://medium.com/google-developers/understanding-migrations-with-room-f01e04b07929